Inworld AI builds the voice infrastructure behind production language learning apps, including

 Pros:

-- 15 languages including English, Spanish, French, German, Korean, Chinese, Japanese, Arabic, Hindi, Hebrew, Portuguese, Italian, Dutch, Polish, and Russian, covering the highest-demand language learning markets
+- 15 GA languages including English, Spanish, French, German, Korean, Chinese, Japanese, Arabic, Hindi, Hebrew, Portuguese, Italian, Dutch, Polish, and Russian.
+TTS-2 (research preview) adds 90+ experimental languages

-- $10/1M characters (Max), $5/1M (Mini).
-Talkpal achieved 40% cost reduction after switching to Inworld TTS while serving 5 million learners
+- Competitive per-character pricing (see pricing).
+Talkpal achieved 40% cost reduction after switching to Realtime TTS while serving 5 million learners

-- Sub-250ms P90 latency (Max), sub-130ms (Mini) via WebSocket streaming.
+- Realtime latency.
+Sub-second time-to-first-audio; TTS 1.5 Mini sub-130ms inference.
 Fast enough for natural conversational language practice

 - Speed controls (0.5x to 1.5x) for adjusting tutor pace to learner proficiency level